becarpenter/book6/02. IPv6 Basic Technology/Address resolution.md

-When A has determined that B's address is on-link, and in the process determined which interface that link is connected to, it starts address resolution, also known as neighbor discovery (ND).
-It multicasts a Neighbor Solicitation message via that interface to the relevant link local multicast address, which is known as the solicited-node multicast address.
+When A has determined that B's address is on-link, and in the process determined which interface that link is connected to, it starts address resolution, also known as neighbor discovery (ND) or neighbor discovery protocol (NDP).
+It multicasts a
+Neighbor Solicitation message via that interface to the relevant link local multicast address, which is known as the solicited-node multicast address.
 This is defined in